Today, we’re comparing two popular plants: Russian sage and lavender. Both share similarities, but they’re distinct in their ways.

 Lavender’s natural habitat is in the Mediterranean regions of southern Europe.
 Similar to Russian sage, it’s a sun-loving plant that thrives in well-drained soil.

 One of the most striking contrasts between Lavender and Russian sage lies in their blossoms.
-From their color to their form and timing, these plants distinctly vary.
-Let’s dive deeper into their flowering differences.
+From their color to their form and timing, these plants exhibit distinct variations.

 Flower Size and Structure

-Russian sage sports inflorescences that rise from its primary stem, branching out into slender flower stalks, averaging around 4 inches (10 cm) in length.
+Russian sage features inflorescences that rise from its primary stem, branching out into slender flower stalks, which average around 4 inches (10 cm) in length.
 Attached to these stalks are numerous small flowers, each about an inch in size.
 This arrangement results in panicles that span approximately 13 inches (32 cm), densely populated with these minute blossoms.

 Flower Coloration